pablobernabeu/Data-is-present/README.md

 - **Purpose**: Extend the original presentation of the data.
 This may include the linking to additional data, new visualisations, etc.

-- **Output**: The various outputs (e.g., dashboards) will be (co-)authored by the participants who develop them.
-Time constraints notwithstanding, a lot of this output may be very enticing for further development, by the same participants or by anyone else.
-For this purpose, participants are encouraged to publish their code on **open access**, for instance on Github.
+- **Output**: A central goal of these meet-ups is the creation of output--especially reports and dashboards.
+These will be (co-)authored by the participants who develop them.
+Time constraints notwithstanding, a lot of this output may be very enticing for further development, by the same participants or other people, if the code is openly shared (highly encouraged).
+Just like with the data that was put in, a citation-based licence can be attached to this code.

 <br>